illinois-mla/syllabus/README.md

 * Credit for [PHYS 225](https://physics.illinois.edu/academics/courses/profile/PHYS225) and [PHYS 325](https://physics.illinois.edu/academics/courses/profile/PHYS325)

 ### Hardware
-* It is assumed that you have a Mac or Windows laptop for use both inside and outside of the class.
+* You need a laptop for this course.
+It is assumed that you have a Mac or Windows laptop for use both inside and outside of the class.

 ### Software
 * Some knowledge of python preferred but not required.
-You do need to have knowledge of the basics of computer programming.
+You do need to have a working knowledge of the basics of computer programming.

 ### Setting up your environment
 * There is some setup required to ensure a consistent and functioning software environment on your computer to use the Jupyter notebooks in this course.
 This setup is detailed [here](https://nbviewer.jupyter.org/github/illinois-mla/syllabus/tree/master/notebooks/Setup.ipynb) and is best started before the first lecture to work out any wrinkles so that we can get started on the physics and data science content of the course.